jaykhan-dev/portfolio-docs/docs/resume.md

 _Full time | Ottawa, ON | Apr 2017 - Oct 2017_

 - Created content for social media, web and print which increased engagement
-- Entered data into the Shopify platform on a daily basis
+- Working closely with the marketing, team, developers and graphic designers
-- Tested the usability of the site and suggested UX
+- Tested the usability of the site and suggested UX improvements

 ### In Air Marketing